Scottish-Tech-Army/learning-play-audit/README.md

-# Learning Through Landscapes Trust - Learning and Play Audit Survey
+# Learning through Landscapes Trust - Learning and Play Audit Survey

 This monorepo contains the following projects:

 - [cdk-stacks](cdk-stacks) - AWS CDK project to build required AWS components and deploy web applications.
-- [surveyclient](surveyclient) - React (PWA) web application for completing the LTL audit surveys.
+- [surveyclient](surveyclient) - React (PWA) web application for completing the LtL audit surveys.
-- [adminclient](adminclient) - React web application for review and retrieval of LTL audit survey responses.
+- [adminclient](adminclient) - React web application for review and retrieval of LtL audit survey responses.
 - [sharedcode](sharedcode) - content common to surveyclient and adminclient - the survey questions and description.

 Built by [Scottish Tech Army](https://www.scottishtecharmy.org/) volunteers.

-This project is property of [Learning Through Landscapes Trust](https://www.ltl.org.uk/).
-The project code is Open Source licensed as described below, while the survey content (i.e. the questions and descriptions within the survey) are Copyright 2020 Learning Through Landscapes Trust.
+This project is property of [Learning through Landscapes Trust](https://www.ltl.org.uk/).
+The project code is Open Source licensed as described below, while the survey content (i.e. the questions and descriptions within the survey) are Copyright 2020 Learning through Landscapes Trust.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License at